rsksmart/native/secp256k1/README.md

 # SECP256K1

-This is a fork of the secp256k1 library, with a few modifications to the JNI bindings (the rest of the code should not be modified).
+This is a fork of the secp256k1 library, with a few modifications to JNI bindings (the rest of the code should not be modified).

 Modifications are:
 - implement missing "parse pubkey" method, which can be used to check that a public key is valid, and to decompress a public key
 - add a new method that returns signature in compact format
 - make verify handle both DER and compact signatures
 - add a new method to add 2 public keys
+- adapted `ecdsaRecover` to support compressed/uncompressed signatures

 ## JNI